Holy Camp!

 Holy Camp!
 (La llamada) is a 2017 Spanish musical comedy film directed by Javier Ambrossi and Javier Calvo.
 It is the film adaptation of the musical of the same name, which was also written and directed by Ambrossi and Calvo and has been running for several seasons in the Madrid theater Teatro Lara.
-As of November 2020, the film is available to view on Netflix.

 Plot

 Sister Milagros and Mother Bernarda are two nuns in charge at the Catholic summer camp La Brújula in Segovia.
 Mother Bernarda is seeking to modernize and reach out to youth through music, while Sister Milagros is full of self doubt.